10 Ways Birth is like Travel

 10. The memories last a lifetime

-Just as travel experiences stay with us for years to come, the memories of birth are imprinted on our brains in a unique way.
+Just as travel experiences stay with us for years to come, memories of birth are imprinted on our brains in a unique way.
 All the more reason to make sure you’re surrounding yourself as much as possible with people who feel like the best support for you!

 There are so many ways to set yourself up for a positive birth.
 Making arrangements for support ahead of time can make all the difference as you prepare for the unknowns of the path ahead.